The big guide to sustainable packaging

-Recently, with the glowering threat of climate catastrophe hovering over us, many organizations and companies have heeded the call for a clear focus on sustainability.
+Recently, with the glowering threat of climate change hovering over us, many organizations and companies have heeded the call for a clear focus on sustainability.

-Within the realm of eCommerce, one major concern is the waste of packaging.
-From decades of careless use of non-recyclable packing materials, mountains of waste have needlessly piled up in landfills to slowly degrade and off-gas tons of greenhouse gases.
+Within the realm of eCommerce, one major concern is how wasteful packaging is.
+From decades of careless use of non-recyclable packing materials, mountains of waste have needlessly piled up in landfills to slowly degrade and off-gas tons of greenhouse gasses.

 So, let’s take a deep dive into the world of sustainable packaging to see how we can make a smaller environmental impact.
 It all starts with a life-cycle assessment.

 Judging the sustainability of any particular material starts with a life cycle assessment.
-From creation to (hopeful) decomposition, what is the sum total impact of that box or void fill?
+From creation to (hopeful) decomposition, what is the sum total impact of that box or filler?
 That’s what aims to be quantified through careful analysis of its entire life cycle.

 Beginning at the proverbial cradle with the extraction of raw materials—followed by material processing, fabrication, distribution, and use—to the grave of recycling, disposal, or decomposition, all parts of the life-cycle come together to illustrate the full impact of any particular packaging type.

 A group that puts a lot of thought into this and brings together the major voices in sustainable packaging is the Sustainable Packaging Coalition.
-They are worth checking out.
+They're worth checking out.

 Reduce, Reuse, Recycle, Compost